leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 Next, we need to write the function that users will use to sign up to specific whitelists.

-To sign up to a whitelist, 4 conditions must be met:
+To sign up for a whitelist, four conditions must be met:

-1. The whitelist with specificed ID must exist
+1. The whitelist with the specificed ID must exist
 2. The sign-up deadline must be in the future
 3. The user cannot already be on the whitelist
 4. The whitelist must have enough room for the user to sign up